-- What is the business model of present operators in the region, and how do they price for charging?
+- What is the business model of the present operators in the region, and how do they price for charging?

 By answering these questions, the CPO or governmental institution will be able to develop a solid understanding on which locations are best fit for maximising capacity utilisation of the charging stations.
-They will gain valuable insights into how many charging stations are needed and what type, for example, DC fast chargers or AC normal chargers.
+They will gain valuable insights into how many charging stations are needed and the type, for example, DC fast chargers or AC normal chargers.

 The EV charging station sites should be located in areas which are convenient for drivers and near areas of high charging demands.
 That is why the Eco-Movement reporting solution not only focuses on the charging stations themselves, but also provides insights into the surrounding amenities; this gives an understanding of different points of interest around the existing charging stations and the reasons why people are actually charging there.

-The tool also provides valuable insights in EV drivers’ charging behaviour by use of Machine Learning Models: are they charging mainly at home during the night, or at work during office hours, sporadically on public AC stations, or are they always on the road and need a quick recharge along the motorway?
+The tool also provides valuable insights in EV drivers’ charging behaviour by the use of Machine Learning models: are they charging mainly at home during the night, or at work during office hours, sporadically on public AC stations, or are they always on the road and need a quick recharge along the motorway?